-If the executable filename is ddlabz08, to run DDLab, for DOS enter ddlabz08 at the DOS or command prompt.
-For Linux-like systems enter ./ddlabz08 & - always add a final '&' to retain control of the terminal window, where various data are displayed (but not in DOS, section 5.2.1).
+If the executable filename is ddlabz06, to run DDLab, for DOS enter ddlabz06 at the DOS or command prompt.
+For Linux-like systems enter ./ddlabz06 & (or ../ddlabz06 & from a subdirectory such as ddfiles - see section 3.3); always add a final & to retain control of the terminal window, where various data may be displayed.

 When DDLab is run with no program parameters, the screen appears with a black background.
-The program parameter -w gives a white background, i.e. ./ddlabz08 -w & for Linux, ddlabz08 -w for DOS.
+The program parameter -w gives a white background, i.e. ./ddlabz06 -w & for Linux, ddlabz06 -w for DOS.
 Descriptions of colors assume a white background.

-If an UNREGISTERED banner is displayed, enter return to continue1.
+If an UNREGISTERED banner is displayed, enter return to continue.
 A title bar is displayed across the bottom of the screen.
 A series of prompts are presented to set up the network, functions to be performed, and presentation.
 These prompts appear either in a main sequence for the most common settings, or in various windows that automatically open up.